Shipping with this method takes 3-5 days

 Side Effects and Safety

-- Common: headache, nausea, abdominal pain, diarrhea, gas, constipation, mild rectal discomfort (with rectal products), and rash.
+- Common: Headache, nausea, abdominal pain, diarrhea, gas, or bloating.

 Onset Time